Offirmo/offirmo-monorepo--2021-legacy/1-stdlib/uuid/README.md

 UUID

-TODO remove the monstruous dependency on crypto!
+TODO remove the monstruous dependency on crypto! or  NOT USE nanoid!!

 ```js
 /*